-If you have taken all of the required tests before your senior year, if you return all the application material by November 1, and if you request early action in writing, your application will be reviewed by December 1.
+If you have taken all of the required tests by the November date, if you return all the application material by November 1, and if you request early action in writing, your application will be reviewed by the end of December.
 If you are clearly acceptable, an offer of admission will be made.
 Otherwise, your application will be held without prejudice for consideration at the regular time.
-If you are admitted under early action, you are not required to reply to the offer until May 1, the Candidates' Reply Date.
+If you are admitted under early action, you are not required to reply to the offer until the Candidates' Reply Date in early May.